LeoMcBills/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A script that sets the mode of the file hello as according

 A script that sets the mode of the file hello the same as olleh’s mode.

+A script that creates a directory called myDir r with permissions 751 in the working directory